Albert0i/Veiltrace/README.md

 and remember with grace.
 ```

+> "Physical strength is enough only up to a certain point; who can help it if that very point is also very significant otherwise?
+No one can help it.
+That’s the way the world corrects itself in its course and keeps its balance.
+It’s an excellent, incredibly excellent arrangement, although dismal in other respects."

+> "Things that one usually dared not mention must be told to him openly, for otherwise he wouldn’t understand the most essential point."

 #### Prologue
 Stepping on threshold of AI, I can do vector semantic search on text content by now.
 Naturally, the next step *should* be semantic search on images and more naturally turing my eyes on [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) but found out that I can't... then swimming upstream till I met the father [llama-cpp](https://github.com/ggml-org/llama.cpp) and found out that I still can't...